MultiSafepay/docs/content/integrations/hosted/shopify/manual.md

 {{< alert-notice >}} It is advised to add payment methods individually.
 Please refer to the FAQ section below - _Available payment methods in Shopify_ {{< /alert-notice >}}

-Click below on the payment methods that you would like to use.
-Login on the following page and click on _Install Payment provider_.

 1. Log into your backend and navigate to _Settings > Payment providers > Alternative payments_